linnarsson-lab/adult-human-brain/facets_model.md

 Note that each gene is assigned to at most one facet, and that facets are thus mutually exclusive.
 For example, in this model a gene cannot be simultaneously assigned to *cell cycle* and *neuronal activity*.

 In order to force the model to learn salient genes and to partition the cells according to real differences in expression of those salient genes, the model must be regularized.
-We do this by allowing only a limited number of genes to participate in facets, i.e. by limiting the total size (cardinality) of the sets $S_i$.
+ProMMT does this by limiting the total size (cardinality) of the sets $S_i$.
 The effect is to create a competition where only the genes that gain the most by being modelled by cluster-specific expression patterns are allowed to contribute.
 This biases the clustering towards binary-like differences, rather than graded differences.

+However, extending the model to more than one facet, we must also regularize the contribution of genes to each of the facets.
+Without regularization, nothing prevents the model from assigning the same genes to all facets, which will lead to identical clustering of cells along all facets.
+Our goal is instead to discover *distinct* facets, that cover different aspects of gene expression.
+To achieve this, facet learning regularizes the likelihoods by penalizing genes that are good fits to multiple facets, and promoting genes that fit one facet much better than any of the others.

 ### Learning facets from data